WHAT IS THE ISSUE?

 WHERE TO FROM HERE?

-We are asking Brisbane City Council to change the planning scheme to make it easier to create activated, shady rooftops.
-We will keep you updated on the status of our campaign.
+We asked Brisbane City Council to change the planning scheme to make it easier to create activated, shady rooftops.
+They listened and announced in the Blueprint that they will make the City Plan amendments.